banzaicloud/cloudinfo/docs/tracing/tracing.md

 #### Requirements

-Cludinfo tracing reports to a jaeger installation that need to be reachable by the application.
+Cludinfo tracing reports to a jaeger installation that needs to be reachable by the application.
 The related configuration entries need to be set accordingly.

 #### Reference